Brooklyn is the most heavily populated borough in New York City with more than 2.6 million residents.

 All of this is for ONE ticket after a driver is stopped for driving 46 in a 25 mph zone.
 What happens if there’s a second ticket issued for a lane change violation or a cell phone violation?
 More points, more fines and surcharges, higher driver assessments, more likely insurance increases…it can build up to an insurmountable expense much quicker than one would think it could.

 If you plead not guilty, you have a chance to fight your tickets and avoid all of that if you win.
 There are no guarantees fighting a ticket means you will indeed win and avoid all the penalties but the only way it is even possible to do so is to plead not guilty and schedule a hearing date.
-The chances of success are probably better than you think when a case is fought properly.
+The chances of success are probably better than you think when a case is fought properly with the help of an Brooklyn traffic ticket attorney.

 There are many different violations cited on summonses daily throughout Brooklyn.
 However, there are a few that are more common than others.